Plant Structures: Fruit

 9b.
 Simple, one-seeded, thin-wall fruit with seed loosely attached to ovary wall. — Achenes (sunflower)

 10b.
 Fruit splitting lengthwise along the edge. — go to 11

 11b.
 Fruits not leaving a central partition. — go to 12

 12b.
-Fruit from a single carpel usually splits along two sutures.
-Found in members of the Fabaceae (pea) family. — Legumes Pod (peas, beans)
+Fruit from a single carpel usually splitting along two sutures.
+Found in members of the Fabaceae (pea) family. — Legumes or Pod (peas, beans)

 12c.
 Fruit formed from two or more carpels that split at maturity to yield one-seeded halves. — Schizocarp (carrots, dill, parsley, hollyhock)